 Firm data can be manually deleted from our application upon request.

 Adding multi-factor authentication (MFA) to your login process is a simple way to add an extra layer of security to your account.
 Your account can no longer be accessed if a single factor - your password - is known to someone else.

-MFA is currently available for all users on an opt-in basis.
+MFA is mandatory for all users whose firm has a Xero API connection, or otherwise available for users on an opt-in basis.
 We strongly recommend that all portal administrators enable MFA due to the increased access privileges available for these users.

 ACM (Amazon Certificate Manager) is used to manage and deploy SSL/TLS certificates for our application.

 AWS WAF (Web Application Firewall) has been configured to provide web application firewall features for the application.
 HTTPS connections which try to connect to portal.thegaportal.com are first inspected by the AWS WAF service.
 The service is used to filter/block any malicious website attacks which can occasionally be used to compromise a web server.
 This includes addressing issues detailed in the OWASP Top 10 security risks.
 These WAF rules are regularly updated as new issues emerge.

 Our password policy includes minimum character length and variation.
 We strongly recommend users update passwords regularly and avoid re-using old passwords or passwords used with other applications.